wensttay/dofus-hunt-fast-travel/README.md

-# dofus-hunt-fast-travel
+# dofus-hunt-tools
-A script to provide fast way to copy the position of the site https://dofus-map.com/pt/hunt with /travel command.
+This extension provide some functions to the website https://dofus-map.com/pt/hunt, like:

+Fast Travel: Provide a way to transfer to your clipboard a copy of the finded position with the "/travel" command.
+That command is used on the game Dofus to auto move with a pre-sentient mount.
+Website Shortcut: Provide a faster way to open the hunt website by clicking on extension button.
+Paste Pos: Makes the input position accept '[0,0]' format by paste the clipboard.